In this Azure article, we will discuss how to create Azure network watcher and along with that, we will also discuss a few other topics as below.

 Wrapping Up

-Well, in this article we have discussed how to create Azure Network Watcher, An introduction to Azure Network Watcher.
-Hope you got some idea about Azure Network Watcher usage.
+In this article, we have discussed how to create Azure Network Watcher, An introduction to Azure Network Watcher.
+I hope you have some idea about Azure Network Watcher usage.